 Linux Samba does not support DFS junctions, so you cannot use Samba as the file access protocol for volumes that contain junctions.
-However, OES 2015 or later servers running Samba can be the target of junctions on servers that are running Novell CIFS.
+However, OES 2015 or later servers running Samba can be the target of junctions on servers that are running CIFS.

-3.1.8 Novell iManager
+3.1.8 iManager

-Novell Distributed File Services requires Novell iManager 2.7.5 or later for managing DFS management contexts, the VLDB service, junctions, move volume, and split volume.
-Novell iManager must be available somewhere in the network.
+Distributed File Services requires iManager 3.2.1 for managing DFS management contexts, the VLDB service, junctions, move volume, and split volume. iManager must be available somewhere in the network.